serverpod/relic/doc/site/docs/02-core-concepts/02-context.md

 }
 ```

-:::warning Reading Request Bodies
+:::warning reading request bodies

-- The body can only be read **once** - it's a stream that gets consumed
+- The body can only be read _once_ - it's a stream that gets consumed
 - Always validate the `Content-Type` header before parsing
 - Wrap parsing in try-catch to handle malformed data
 - Be careful with large bodies - consider adding size limits
 :::

-## Context State Machine
+## Context state machine

-Relic's context system uses a **state machine** to prevent invalid operations.
+Relic's context system uses a _state machine_ to prevent invalid operations.
 Each context type exposes only the methods that make sense for its current state, catching errors at compile time rather than runtime.

 Once you've chosen a path, you cannot backtrack.
 For example, after calling `respond()` to create a `ResponseContext`, you cannot change your mind and call `connect()` to create a `ConnectContext` instead.
-The transition is **irreversible**.
+The transition is irreversible.

 This makes sense because an HTTP request can only have one outcome: